Toward solving the cosmological constant problem by embedding: Introduction

 There have been many attempts to solve the cosmological constant problem in classical and quantum field theory.
 Early examples include the use of extra dimensions, where it was conjectured in Ref.~\cite{Rubakov:1983bz} that theories with $\Lambda \sim 0$ can be picked out by quantum corrections.
 Application of the anthropic principle~\cite{Weinberg:1987dv,Weinberg:2000qm} and backreaction arguments~\cite{Tsamis:1992sx} have also been used to zero $\Lambda$.
 It was argued that if wormholes exist then $\Lambda$ can vanish~\cite{Coleman:1988tj}.
 This led to a long, sometimes controversial, discussion in the literature~\cite{Klebanov:1988eh,Banks:1988je,Carlini:1992wh}.
 A technically similar, but physically different solution was presented in Ref.~\cite{Ng:1990rw}, where it was argued that $\Lambda \simeq 0$ dominates the euclidean path integral.
 It was argued in Ref.~\cite{Moffat:1996yu} that a stochastic model of vacuum energy fluctuations treated as a non-equilibrium process gives a natural explanation for the smallness of $\Lambda$.
-Higher spin models have been introduced to solve the cosmological constant problem~\cite{Dolgov:1996zg}, but later ruled out~\cite{Rubakov:1999bw}.
+Higher spin models have been introduced to solve the cosmological constant problem~\cite{Dolgov:1996zg}, an approach that was challenged~\cite{Rubakov:1999bw}, but more recently the objection has been circumvented~\cite{Emelyanov:2011wn}.
 An interesting interpretation of cosmological constant problem given in Ref.~\cite{Mannheim:1999nc} allows a large $\Lambda$ that can be made compatible with observation.
 Somewhat closer to the spirit of the present paper are the works on $k$-essence~\cite{ArmendarizPicon:2000dh,ArmendarizPicon:2000ah,Barger:2000jg,Chiba:2002mw,Chimento:2003zf,Malquarti:2003nn,Scherrer:2004au,Sen:2005ra,Das:2006cm}.
 Finally, the relaxation of boundary and hermiticity constraints on quantum fields has been shown to have implications for the cosmological constant problem \cite{'tHooft:2006rs}.

 Much work has also been done on the cosmological constant problem in string and M-theory.
 In Ref.~\cite{Bousso:2000xa} it was shown that the cosmological constant can be neutralized by multiple 4-fluxes in M-theory, braneworld solutions have been given in Refs.~\cite{Tye:2000fw,Kehagias:2004fb,Diakonos:2007au}, and more recently, a string theory landscape solution to the cosmological constant problem~\cite{Douglas:2003um} has generated a considerable amount of interest.
 In addition, various self-tuning mechanisms, with and without extra dimensions, have been considered \cite{Kehagias:2000dg,Kim:2001ez,Cline:2002fc,Kim:2002fd,Kim:2003qy,Prokopec:2006yh}.
 Finally, a variety of applications of quantum gravity and modifications of general relativity have been used to address the cosmological constant problem \cite{Moffat:2002ju,Carter:2005sd,Afshordi:2008xu,Stefancic:2008zz}.